-By Melanie Jane controls this Site from the UK.
-COMPANY makes no representation that this Site is appropriate for use in other locations.
+By Melanie Jane controls this site from France.
+The company makes no representation that this Site is appropriate for use in other locations.
 If you use this Site from other locations you are responsible for ensuring compliance with local laws.
 You may not use, export or re-export any materials from this Site in violation of any applicable laws or regulations, including, but not limited to any UK export laws and regulations.

 All credit/debit cards’ details and personally identifiable information will NOT be stored, sold, shared, rented or leased to any third parties

 We will not pass any debit/credit card details to third parties

 We takes appropriate steps to ensure data privacy and security including through various hardware and software methodologies.
 However, www.bymelaniejane.com cannot guarantee the security of any information that is disclosed online